Date: March 16 2025 9:07 PM Title: Callie vs. the Persuasive Professor

 Thanks again for the kind words!

-Date: February 01 2024 8:42 AM Title: Callie vs the Persuasive Professor
+Date: February 01 2024 8:42 AM Title: Callie vs. the Persuasive Professor

 Another excellent chapter.
 From the horrors of Duncan’s ex girlfriend to Callie’s messed up and tragic life she has to go through at school, it just shows how much Callie and Duncan need each other and how lucky they are to simply be in each others lives.
 A true saving grace for one another.
 Going to be interesting to see the new dynamic of Duncan being her mentor despite being tiny and see how their relationship evolves as a whole.